30 Days of Social Media Content

 Day 3 – Share a Product or Service

-When it comes to sales posts whether direct, or indirect, we recommend keeping these to 10-20% of your total social media content posts.
+Keep sales posts to 10-20% of your total social media content posts.
 If you use your social media pages to sell to your audience, they will soon tire of your posts.
 Social media is “social”.
 It’s where people go to engage with their family and friends and to find out what is going on in the world.
 Like traditional newspaper ads, it’s a bonus if they buy something but you can build a community to grow your brand awareness and occasionally remind people of your great products and service.
 So, on day 3, share a great photo of a product – maybe a photo that someone has shared, one of your customers, perhaps.
 Describe the product, tag the product, share a link to the product.

 Tip – If you are selling physical products, the easiest way to show people more detail and encourage them to buy is to create a Facebook shop where they can click and buy the product easily.